petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay/troubleshooting-templates-with-glowroot-freemarker-plugin.md

 1. The instrumentation can be configured at an `INFO`, `DEBUG`, or `TRACE` level.

    The `INFO` level shows how much time template transformations are taking.
 The `DEBUG` level treats each template transformation as a unique transaction for individual inspection.
-Note that this utilizes more Glowroot overhead.
+Note that this setting might utilize more Glowroot overhead.
 The `TRACE` level gives more details about the template script and trace details for inspection.

 ## Troubleshooting FreeMarker Templates